2019 in ONE Championship: ONE Championship: Masters Of Fate

-ONE Championship: Masters Of Fate (also known as ONE Championship 102) was a Combat sport event held by ONE Championship on November 8, 2019 at the Mall of Asia Arena in Pasay, Philippines.
+ONE Championship: Masters Of Fate (also known as ONE Championship 102) was a Combat sport event held by ONE Championship on November 8, 2019, at the Mall of Asia Arena in Pasay, Philippines.

 Background

 Emilio Urrutia has been forced to withdraw from his scheduled fight against Jae Woong Kim due to undisclosed reasons.
 Kim instead faced the Brazilian Rafael Nunes, who stepped in on short notice for this encounter.

 Alma Juniku was scheduled to face Anne Line Hogstad in the main card, but Juniku suffered an injury in training and withdrew from the fight.
 The bout was scrapped.

 Results

 ONE Championship: Age Of Dragons

-ONE Championship: Age Of Dragons (also known as ONE Championship 103) was a Combat sport event held by ONE Championship on November 16, 2019 at the Cadillac Arena in Beijing, China.
+ONE Championship: Age Of Dragons (also known as ONE Championship 103) was a Combat sport event held by ONE Championship on November 16, 2019, at the Cadillac Arena in Beijing, China.

 Background

-Sasha Moisa has been forced to withdraw from his scheduled fight against Yodsaenklai Fairtex due to undisclosed reasons.
-Fairtex instead faced the Russian Jamal Yusupov, who stepped in on short notice for this encounter.
+Sasha Moisa has been forced to withdraw from his scheduled fight against Yodsanklai Fairtex due to undisclosed reasons.
+Yodsaenklai instead faced Jamal Yusupov, who stepped in on short notice for this encounter.

 Cindy Tiong has been forced to withdraw from his scheduled fight against Ritu Phogat due to undisclosed reasons.
 Nam-Hee Kim served as Tiong replacement, takes short notice fight against Phogat.